 Walk on cobblestone streets as you wind your way through the gorgeous colonial city of Antigua, home to majestic churches and monasteries, and some of the warmest people in Central America.

 Your guide is one of them.
 Learn the facts as you walk together, and soak up the stories about Central Park, the Cathedral of Santiago, La Merced Church and more.
 You can almost feel the history oozing from the streets and walls.

 See the striking Santa Catalina Arch, which once connected the Santa Catalina convent to a school, and meant the cloistered nuns could pass from one building to the other without stepping onto the street!

 The original Cathedral of Antigua Guatemala (San José Church) was built around 1541, but suffered more than one devastating earthquake throughout its history.
 Step inside and see the details and care that went into the rebuilding.

 The Mermaid's Fountain is a highlight and comes with a shocking story, too.
 You'll have to wait and find out what it is, but there's a king, a count, and some reluctant mothers involved.

 This in-depth tour is a great way to immerse yourself in the fascinating history of Antigua.

-- Show your smartphone ticket to your guide at the meeting point, outside the Hotel Convento Santa Catalina in Antigua Guatemala
+- Show your smartphone ticket to your guide at the meeting point, the Gray Line Antigua Guatemala office

 - Make sure to arrive at least 10 minutes before departure time, latecomers won't be waited for!
 The group leaves at 09:00